-- OTX — Allows you to visualize threats graphically in a map, as well as list OTX Pulse information.
+- Open Threat Exchange — Allows you to visualize threats graphically in a map, as well as list OTX Pulse information.
 The map visualizes IP addresses that belong to hosts that are performing attacks or have malicious behavior.
 These IP addresses are provided by Indicators of Compromise which are included as part of OTX pulses.

-To take a closer look at the deployment status of all your networks and assets, navigate to Dashboards > Deployment Status.
+To take a closer look at the deployment status of all your networks and assets, go to Dashboards > Deployment Status.

 Here you can see an overview of global visibility, assets visibility, and network visibility at the top of the page.
 Global visibility lists how many locations are in your environment, and how many of them have sensors deployed.
 Assets visibility lists the total number of network devices (such as modems, hubs, switches, and routers) and servers in your environment and whether or not they've been configured in USM Appliance.
 Network visibility displays how many individual networks have IDS enabled, NetFlow monitoring, and how many have scheduled inventory and vulnerability scans.